zehramohsin/A-B-Testing/README.md

 # A-B-Testing
-Testing whether the new page on an ecommerce company leads to higher user conversion rate
+Testing whether the new page on an ecommerce company leads to a higher user conversion rate